jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Young lady reports a car crash.
 She was downtown having fun in the big city.
 She got into a sideswipe accident.

-Oh no. There'll be a dispute over who changed lanes, and I'll have to hear how the government's 50/50 rule is an injustice.
+Oh no. These are the worst.
+There'll be a dispute over who changed lanes, and I'll have to hear how the government's 50/50 rule is an injustice.

 Wait.
 What?